-- 1. The British Columbia Speed Skating Association Organizational Management Policies and Procedures will be approved by the Board. - 2.
+- 1. The British Columbia Speed Skating Association Speed Skating BC's Organizational Management Policies and Procedures will be approved by the Board. - 2.
 The Board may approve a policy from time to time which will be presented for ratification at the next Annual General Meeting. - 3.
 Policies and Procedures will be made available to Directors, Committee members and all members through SSBC website.